feklee/san/README.md

 To get started:

-1. Build nodes, root nodes and edges.
+1. Build nodes, edges, and the root node.

 2. Program the root node and the nodes.